 Multiple factors that can impact the process of self-disclosure:

-They hold back information until they feel comfortable sharing information with other people.
+They hold back to disclose personal information until they feel comfortable sharing disclose personal information with other people.
 They do not find it easy to rely on people to immediately share personal information and take a lot of time compared to extroverts.

 Only a very few people are let in the circle of introverts.
 Thus personality makes a lot of impact on the process of self-disclosure.

 The mood is the feeling of the person at a particular moment.
 The mood of a person tends to fluctuate heavily at any given point of time.
-An upset and bad mood will act as a barrier in the self-disclosure process, while a good mood will facilitate the process of self-disclosure.
+An upset and bad mood will act as a barrier in the whole self esteem-disclosure process, while a good mood will facilitate the process of greater sense of self-disclosure.

 Confidence and optimism will be facilitated by a good mood, which will help self-disclosure.
 In contrast, a bad mood will restrict self-disclosure or, at best, promote superficial self-disclosure.